-Now…how does this translate into corporate training?
-Here’s a few ways that immediately come to mind to me.
-I offer them all based on experience.
-I’ve done each of them:
+So how does this translate into corporate training?
+Here are a few ways that come to mind:

 - Create a multi-level digital game on your topic instead of a “click next” experience.
 Instead of telling people what they need to know, force them to find it or figure it out if they want to succeed in the game.
 Make succeeding in the game mirror what it takes to succeed in their jobs; for sales reps, success should mean they meet high sales goals… and so on.
 In the game, you make the measure of success hitting a targeted sales goal while making complaints and customer dissatisfaction negatively impact points or progress.

-- Design and use a simulation instead of an “interactive discussion.”
-Forget about presenting the ideal leadership or team member traits/behaviors.
-Instead, let people rate their perceptions of themselves and then simulate a team experience – complete with personnel, budget, time, and regulatory pressures.
-I designed a 90-minute simulation that gave participants a HUGE ah-ha moment around the disconnect between their perceptions of how they would behave as a project team and how they actually behaved when time pressures, regulatory pressures, and environmental factors started pressing in around them.
-The post-simulation discussion was extremely powerful as people had to acknowledge these disconnects.
+- Design and use a simulation.
+Forget about “presenting” the ideal team member traits and behaviors.
+Instead, let people rate their perceptions of themselves and then simulate a team experience.
+I designed a 90-minute simulation that showed the disconnect between employee’s perceptions of how they would behave as a project team and how they actually behaved when time and environmental pressures came into play.
+The post-simulation discussion helped people acknowledge these disconnects.
 It also gave them a framework for meaningful discussion.
-So – we didn’t have to completely abandon the idea of an interactive discussion.
+So we didn’t have to completely abandon the idea of an interactive discussion.
 We simply created an experience that could make the discussion far more meaningful than it otherwise would have been.